Information on Student led clubs can be found here:

-Contact Erin Easterlund for more information about WEBBER Science Olympiad: email@example.com
+Contact Erin Bradford for more information about WEBBER Science Olympiad: email@example.com

 For more information contact Mr. Schroeder: firstname.lastname@example.org

 Anyone interested in helping plan and participate in fun wellness activities at Webber should join the Wellness Club.
-We organize events like the student and staff ricochet tournament, parent and student racquet nights, the student dodgeball tournament and the panther survivor challenge at the end of the year.
-In the past we have even been able to take a field trip to Rocky to check out their Student Wellness Day.
-We would love to have any new ideas as well, so come join the Wellness Club to promote healthy activities at Webber.
+We organize events like the student and staff ricochet tournament, parent and student racquet nights, the student dodgeball tournament, and the Panther survivor challenge at the end of the year.
+In the past, we have even taken a field trip to Rocky to check out their Student Wellness Day.
+We would love to have any new ideas as well, so join the Wellness Club to promote healthy activities at Webber.